This post was originally published on April 5, 2018, and updated on August 1, 2019

 We were able to connect our current 529 account to Personal Capital so we can get more accurate estimates of whether we’re on or off track.

 Using their education tool takes a few minutes to figure out, so I shortcut that process for you with the video.
-If you just want to see how we use the education planner within Personal Capital, you can see it in this video clip here.
+If you just want to see how we use the education planner within Personal Capital, you can see it in this video clip.

-If we don’t start contributing the extra $50 a month now, we’ll be short $14,600 by the time our child starts college.
-That’s a bummer, but it’s good to know now and not be surprised when our kid is 18 and applying to schools.
+If we don’t start contributing the extra $50 a month now, we’ll be short $14,600 by the time Henry starts college.
+That’s a bummer, but it’s good to know now and not be surprised when our he’s 18 and applying to schools.

 The tool also shows that we’re going to save over $18,000 by putting our money in a 529 plan, rather than saving through a regular investment account.

 I really like that I’ve been able to link our Vanguard 529 account with Personal Capital so that when I check in on our money monthly, I’m able to see whether we’re on or off track with our savings goal.
 It sees the contributions that we’re making to the Vanguard 529 fund and is a nice check to see that we’re working toward our goal.

 (related article: how we manage our money in 15 minutes per month)

 The other thing that I really like about using this is I’m able to put in a school and get an estimate of what the cost will be for that university.